Provides tea with lemon syreskader on teeth?

 Dentist Joan Olsen

 Questions answered by the dentist can be posted on the portal in anonymous form.
-We can not guarantee replies to all questions and answers from the dentist can never replace dialogue or consultation with your doctor.
-An answer through the letterbox should be seen solely as informational material.
+However, we can not guarantee answers to all the questions and answers from the dentist can never replace dialogue or consultation with a private doctor.
+A reply through the letterbox must be seen as informational material.

 Terms of use: